Earl Ferrers: Present peer

-Robert William Saswalo Shirley, 14th Earl Ferrers (born 29 December 1952) is the son of the 13th Earl and his wife Annabel Mary Carr.
-Styled formally as Viscount Tamworth from 1954, he was educated at Ampleforth College and became a chartered accountant.
+Robert William Saswalo Shirley, 14th Earl Ferrers (born 29 December 1952), is the son of the 13th Earl and his wife Annabel Mary Carr.
+Styled Viscount Tamworth from 1954, he was educated at Ampleforth College and became a chartered accountant.
+He co-founded the Ruffer Investment Company with Jonathan Ruffer and worked there until his retirement in 2021.

 He was a group auditor and senior treasury analyst for BICC plc between 1986 and 1988 and financial controller for Viking Property Group between 1987 and 1992.
 He is a Fellow of the Institute of Chartered Accountants in England and Wales.